 If it were mathematics or science, Whit’d pull from his shirt pocket Tic-tac’s and shake two orange ones into my hand.

 Together, we’d walk and talk going up the road to his house.
 Cherry Lane meandered a quarter mile up a hill of black trees with spindling branches.
 Cherry forked twice before ending at Whit’s house, Dove Creek Cabin, with a view of the whole valley down below.

-Whit kept a large chicken coup, and on summer days, would task me with gathering eggs and cleaning up after the mean old chickens.
-One day, while raking out the coup, I heard screeching and saw hens rushing into the corner.
+Whit kept a large chicken coop, and on summer days, would task me with gathering eggs and cleaning up after the mean old chickens.
+One day, while raking out the coop, I heard screeching and saw hens rushing into the corner.
 A baby chick was being chased and stepped on by the others.
 They’d place a clawed foot on its back and peck at it with their sharp beaks.